DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/10-RandomVariables.md

 ## Objectives

-1) Define and use properly in context all new terminology.
+1) Define and use properly in context all new terminology, to include: *random variable*, *discrete random variable*, *continuous random variable*, *mixed random variable*, *distribution function*, *probability mass function*, *cumulative distribution function*, *moment*, *expectation*, *mean*, *variance*.

 2) Given a discrete random variable, obtain the pmf and cdf, and use them to obtain probabilities of events.

-3) Simulate random variable for a discrete distribution.
+3) Simulate random variables for a discrete distribution.

 4) Find the moments of a discrete random variable.

 5) Find the expected value of a linear transformation of a random variable.

 ## Random variables